All Episodes

 And this guy's our national security.

-Oh, yeah, but I'll tell you when this guy starts talking about throughout some meeting, you gotta pay attention to what he says.
+Oh, yeah, but I'll tell you what this guy starts talking about throughout.

-No question, but I'm Telling you, don't think anything about him walking out of there with stuff in his socks.
+No question, but I'm telling you, don't think anything about him walking out of there with stuff in his socks.

 That happened all the time.